cheunste/csvdifftool/README.md

 - Make sure the MySQL installation has write access to an output folder.
 To double check this, do the following:
+    * Right click on the output folder
+    * Select the security tab
+    * Make sure The Users Group have _Modify_ and _Write_ access

+- Disable the Secure-Priv File option in mysql.
+  Because of how I use MySQL itself to write the output, you have to disable the secure-priv option in MySQL's my.ini file.
+To do this, do the following:
+    * Open up the my.ini file in "C:\ProgramData\MySQL\MySQL Server 8.0\"
+        * Note that if the file isn't there, then it might be installed else where depending on installation.
+         To find out where it is, open the mysql terminal window and enter the following:
+            - show variables like "%datadir%";
+            - Go to the directory outputed from the terminal

+    * Remove the content between the two quotation marks. ie change secure-file-priv="C:/ProgramData/MySQL/MySQL Server 8.0/Uploads to secure-file-priv=""
+    * Restart the MySQL service in services.msc

+- Change Excel Columns to use Numbers instead of Letters (Optional):
+    This isn't required, but because of there are too many columns to a varexp file and refering them by letter isn't helpful.

+    To do this:
+    1) File -> Options
+    2) Select Formulas
+    3) Under the "Working with formulas" section, select the "R1C1 reference style" checkbox

 ## Basic Usage

+### Execution

 - Copy the Folder "VarexpComparison" from "\\files.wosrpt.us\NCC-ACC\Stephen C\varexp\" to anywhere on PT1-SV-GEPORA (or any other machine on WOSRPT).
 This is where the latest